ryanfielding/poker-RL/README.md

 *     python3 -m pypokergui serve poker_conf.yaml --port 8000 --speed moderate

 # Training
-To train the AI at 1v1 poker.
+To train the AI at 1v1 poker (be sure to set which player you'd like to train against in line 104 of the script).
-*	  cd src/EvgenyScripts/
+*	  cd src/
 *	  python3 training1v1.py
+Pre-trained models can be found in src/cache/models/DQN2 for 1v1 or DQN9 for 1v8 poker.
 To visualize tf with tensorboard run this command in terminal:
 *     tensorboard --logdir=log/DQN2/